I've been making this One-Pot Cumin & Smoked Chicken recipe for years. Cooked with sliced potatoes, the chicken is perfectly spiced and tender.

 Happy Birthday to my sweet and funny boy!

 This is a recipe that I've been making for years.
 I adapted it from a Cooking Light Magazine recipe that, changing up the spices and proportions to fit our family.
 It's one of those recipes that I make when I'm stumped for a new idea because I know it's going to be a hit, and the ingredients are usually in my freezer and pantry.

-I throw everything into my Cuisinart Everyday Pan (this is my Amazon affiliate link for the pan) and let it simmer until done.
+I throw everything a large nonstick skillet and let it simmer until done.
 I truly use this pan at least 4 times per week.

-In a large bowl, combine potatoes, 1/2 tsp salt, red bell pepper, shallot and 1 tablespoon olive oil.
+In a large bowl, combine potatoes, ½ teaspoon salt, red bell pepper, shallot and 1 tablespoon olive oil.